Skip to Content

 Bad for:

 Sledgehammers are designed with one thing in mind: destruction.
-If you are looking to work with fossils or any delicate material you might want to preserve, then a sledgehammer is not for you.
+If you want to work with fossils or any delicate material you want to preserve, then a sledgehammer is not for you.

 You can check my pick for the sledgehammer here (Amazon link).